Kortex/revolut-challenge/README.md

 `./mvnw quarkus:dev`

 - This will effectively start the project's web server binding to `http://localhost:8080`
+- Note that the first time the application runs `Flyway` will perform a schema creation and will seed data.

 Testing the project can be done by using the following command: